What Happens When You Are at Fault for a Car Accident?

 If you believe another party may share some blame for the accident, it’s important to consult with a personal injury lawyer.
 This is particularly important if you are being blamed by the insurance company.
 Even though you may be partially to blame, you are still entitled to compensation if someone else also shares blame.

-Contact the Car Accident Law Firm of Mani, Ellis & Layne, PLLC for Help Today
+Contact the Car Accident Law Firm of Mani Ellis & Layne Accident & Injury Lawyers for Help Today

-For more information, please contact an experienced lawyer at Mani, Ellis & Layne, PLLC to schedule a free initial consultation today.
+For more information, please contact an experienced lawyer at Mani Ellis & Layne Accident & Injury Lawyers to schedule a free initial consultation today.
 We have convenient locations in Columbus, OH, and Charleston, WV.

-Mani Ellis & Layne, PLLC – Columbus, OH Office
+Mani Ellis & Layne Accident & Injury Lawyers – Columbus, OH Office

 20 E Broad St Suite 1000, Columbus, OH 43215